KMI-KPZ/geo-L/README.md

 ## Installation

-1. Install Python3.
+1. Install Python3
-2. Install the following Python libraries: more_itertools, pandas, psycopg2, SPARQLWrapper, tornado
+2. Install the required libraries with `pip install -r requirements.txt`
 3. Install PostgreSQL and PostGIS
 4. Create a database and add extensions postgis and postgis_topology